arncelik/Genome_Sequence_Reverter/README.md

 ##### Comment from Rumeysa
 Almost done with DNA to RNA conversion using reverse algroithm, and working on sign up page as user and admin.

+#### Comment from Rumeysa
+DNA to RNA conversion is done, needs to modify the code.